 Take that, bigwigs.

-Life Insurance is a business like any other and it’s changed over the years.
-More insurers, (Ireland now has six companies providing Life Insurance) and the internet means that customers are better informed.
+Life Insurance is a business like any other, and it’s changed over the years.
+More insurers (Ireland now has five companies providing Life Insurance) and the internet means that customers are better informed.

 Now, companies have to be more straightforward or risk losing customers.
 It’s very easy for a customer to spread the word about poor customer service or a bad experience.
 Something goes wrong, and you can complain all over social media.
 15 years ago, you could… write a strongly worded letter?

 More knowledge, independent brokers, and the competitive nature of the industry means that insurers have to play nice, or they’ll lose their customers.

-Now don’t read that paragraph and come away thinking, “okay, so if I die of a heart attack, I’ll get away with telling porkies about my smoking habit.”
+Now don’t read that paragraph and come away thinking, “okay, so if I die of a heart attack, I have a 98% chance of getting away with telling porkies about my smoking habit.”

 That’s not how it works either, as the cause of your hypothetical death doesn’t have to have anything to do with the thing you haven’t disclosed.

-You might not see the link between lying about smoking and dying because you’ve been hit by a flying toilet seat, but the insurer might.
-(How’s that for an obscure mid-noughties TV reference?)
+You might not see the link between lying about smoking and being hit by a bus, but the insurer might.

 Smoking (or a high BMI or a dangerous job or whatever) will make your policy more expensive.
 Smoking will actually make it a lot more expensive, so if ever there was a good reason to quit, that’s it – carcinogenic, be damned.

-If the insurer finds out that you’ve been economical with the truth (and they probably will), they’ll refuse to pay out on the grounds that your premium should have been higher from the outset of your policy.
-Therefore you have underpaid so they have grounds to decline your claim.
+If the insurer finds out that you’ve been economical with the truth (and they probably will), they’ll refuse to pay out because your premium should have been higher from the outset of your policy.
+Therefore you have underpaid, so they have grounds to decline your claim.

 There’s a very simple solution to this problem: don’t lie on the form.

-If you do have a chronic illness or an issue that you think might cause problems or lead to an insurer declining you outright, don’t worry: I work with all five insurers so can likely get you cover.
+If you have a chronic illness or an issue that you think might cause problems or lead to an insurer declining you outright, don’t worry: we work with all five insurers, so we can likely get you cover.